-Hi, today I’m reviewing a book that I picked up on a whim from a jumble sale, and I enjoyed it!
+Today I wanted to write a review of ‘The Shambling Guide to New York City’.
+I picked up this book on a whim from a jumble sale, and I really enjoyed it!
 I’d never heard of either the author or the novel, but I thought it was a really interesting read.

-For me, I thought the characters used in the novel were also great, and this made up for the fact that the plot itself wasn’t that brilliant.
+For me, I thought the characters used in the novel were also great, and this made up for the fact that the plot itself wasn’t full of action.
 I thought Zoë’s character was brilliant as she was clearly very strong, but she was also human.
-She made mistakes, she judged people and she recognised her own weaknesses, and this made her seem like a very human character, which seems to fit really, seeing as most of the other people featured in the novel are not human!
+She made mistakes, she judged people, and she recognised her own weaknesses.

-Linking with this, I loved the other characters: John, the incubus, who sucks sexual energy and plays a funny role within the novel; Morgen, the water sprite, who also adds a sense of comedy and lightness to the book; Phil, the sarcastic vampire, who is also clearly a rounded character, showing his distrusting attitude, but also his ability to give Zoë a chance; and Arthur, Zoë’s neighbour, who introduces an element of romance.
-Other sub-characters, such as Gwen, the death goddess, were also really interesting to read about, and I just loved to immerse myself in the coterie side of New York that Lafferty had created through her characters.
+I also loved the other characters in this novel: John, the incubus, who sucks sexual energy and plays a funny role within the novel; Morgen, the water sprite, who also adds a sense of comedy and lightness to the book; Phil, the sarcastic vampire, who is also clearly a rounded character, showing his distrusting attitude, but also his ability to give Zoë a chance; and Arthur, Zoë’s neighbour, who introduces an element of romance.

-Overall, however, I really enjoyed reading this book, and I managed to finish it super fast, which is partly down to having no more work because of exams, and partly due to the engrossing nature of the book.
-I thought the characterisation and creation of a detailed, exciting coterie world was brilliant, and each of the characters, for me, added something great and interesting to the plot and novel, with each and every character appearing rounded.
+Overall, however, I really enjoyed reading this book, and I managed to finish it super fast.
+I thought the characterisation and creation of a detailed, exciting coterie world was brilliant, and each of the characters added something great to the novel, with each and every character appearing rounded.

 Picture credits here

 It is a very good post of reading and a big desire to discover this book!
 Thank you.